+Single unit dwellings

+Semi-detached & townhouse

+Multi-unit dwellings

-• Single unit dwellings 3.35 people / unit • Semi-detached & townhouse 3.35 people / unit
+3.35 people / unit

-• Multi-unit dwellings 2.25 people / unit
+2.25 people / unit

 For site specific flows (Industrial, Commercial & Institutional) refer to the current Atlantic Canada Wastewater Guidelines Manual.

 Analyze the downstream Wastewater System for capacity (giving consideration to the tributary upstream flows), septic conditions, and any other adverse effects associated with the proposed Wastewater System.
 The Engineer will determine the limits of the downstream analysis.